Final Blow

 Final Blow is a boxing arcade video game released in 1988 by Taito.
-The name remained the same for all ported platforms, except for the Sega Genesis versions, which Sega released outside Japan as James 'Buster' Douglas Knockout Boxing featuring Buster Douglas himself in 1990 immediately after his upset victory over Mike Tyson.
+The name remained the same for all ported platforms, except for the Sega versions, which Sega released outside Japan as James 'Buster' Douglas Knockout Boxing featuring American boxer James "Buster" Douglas himself in 1990 immediately after his upset victory over Mike Tyson.

 Plot

 The game follows a single season boxing championship run.
 There are five fictional fighters competing: Dynamite Joe - The Miracle Fighter, Fernando Gomez - The South American Eagle, Kim Nang - The Korean Comet, King Jason - The Black King, and The Detroit Kid - The Invincible Black Panther.

 Gameplay

-The game is a side-scrolling boxing game where the player moves left and right to control a screen sized boxer.
+Final Blow is a side-scrolling boxing game where the player moves left and right to control a screen sized boxer.
 When the timing is right, the player can unleash a final blow punch which can sometimes KO the opponent in a single strike.

 The home versions contain a spectator mode where the player can watch their favorite boxers compete.

-The Sega Genesis port adds two boxers: James Buster Douglas (who uses The Detroit Kid's graphics, slightly edited and palette swapped) and Ironhead.
+The Sega Genesis port adds two boxers: James "Buster" Douglas (who uses The Detroit Kid's graphics, slightly edited and palette swapped) and Ironhead.
 It was one of the games used as part of the Genesis Does Campaign, particularly since Nintendo used Mike Tyson for its Mike Tyson's Punch-Out!! video game, whom Douglas had challenged and defeated that year.